CumulusNetworks/docs/content/cumulus-netq-52/Disaster-Recovery-Using-NFS/Back-Up-and-Restore-Using-NFS.md

 ```

 - You can monitor `rsync` activity using the `ps aux | grep rsync` command.
-- You can check the size of the backup directory using the `du -sh /mnt/nfs-share/hybrid-backup-*/node-data/*` command
+- You can check the size of the backup directory using the `du -sh /mnt/nfs-share/hybrid-backup-*/node-data/*` command.
 - Log files are stored in the `/var/log/vm-backuprestore.log` directory by default.